ginguglia/MADGRAV/README.md

 matched-filtered against the data.** Waveform models enter only through the training distribution and through the injection campaigns used for calibration and sensitivity estimation.

-**MADGRAV currently operates on a 2-detector configuration, a single-detector version and one including Virgo are in preparation.**
+**MADGRAV currently operates on a 2-detector configuration including LIGO detectors, a single-detector version and a three-detector connfiguration including LIGO and Virgo are in preparation.**

 ---